asset management case study

 Microsoft 365 Apps were already available and offered access to the necessary technical tools of;

-- MS Forms for the creation of the QR code generated Form;
+• MS Forms for the creation of the QR code-generated Form;

-- MS Excel for the storage, display and analysis of the collected observations; and
+• MS Excel for the storage, display and analysis of the collected observations; and

 Pre-thinking is critical

-Power Automate is a little clunky for a user more comfortable with platforms such as Excel and Word, but with a little tuition, guidance and support from our IT gurus, it is possible to produce a fairly crude e-mail output quickly.
+Still, with a bit of tuition, guidance and support from our IT gurus, it is possible to produce a fairly crude e-mail output quickly.
 All this is great for a simple “get it done” field observation collection.

 Putting it into practice

-Each QR code opened the MS Form specific to that location and presented the operator with a data collection template customized to the needs of that location.
-This ensured the correct observations were recorded and that these were stored in the appropriate Excel file.
+Each QR code opened the MS Form specific to that location and presented the operator with a data-collection template customised to that location’s needs.

-The auto-generated e-mail allowed real-time notification of observations, ensuring appropriate feedback and guidance could be given, to eliminate collection errors.
-Any errors were easily rectified directly in the Excel spreadsheet.
+The auto-generated e-mail allowed real-time notification of observations, ensuring appropriate feedback and guidance could be given to eliminate collection errors.

 The proof is in the pudding